thatsOven/sorting-visualizer/README.md

 }
 ```
 ## Working with threads
 The visualizer usually operates in a sequential manner, so, to properly visualize parallel sorts, it's sufficient to call the algorithm's main function in `sortingVisualizer.runParallel(fn: Callable, *args, **kwargs)`, so that the visualizer can create a separate sort thread and run the visualization code on the main thread (since pygame has to run on the main thread), as well as properly handle highlighting.
-To create a thread inside of such an algorithm, `sortingVisualizer.createThread(fn: Callable, *args, **kwargs)` should be used to avoid program freezing.
-This is equivalent to creating a daemon thread, so, if a thread needs to be created separately, it should also be marked as a daemon.
+To create a thread inside of such an algorithm, `sortingVisualizer.createThread(fn: Callable, *args, **kwargs)` should be used to avoid program freezing and crashing.

 ## Adding visual styles
 To add a visual style, a class needs to be created and inherit from the `Visual` class.
 That way, visuals are automatically added.
 Said file needs to be added in the `visuals` folder.
 Example: